Central Queensland Christian College Limited

 Parent, Student and Teacher Satisfaction:

-In the College's most recent review, a high degree of satisfaction was found amongst parents.
+In a survey last year, respondants reported a high degree of satisfaction.
 The review identified a number of areas where improvements could be made, and the College is following these matters up.